EvaArbo/Project-One/README.md

 - 📊 Save scan history to a real database
 - 👥 Add user login and dashboards

+## 🆕 New Features Added

+- ✅ **User Registration and Login System**
+  Users can register with roles (`admin` or `user`) and log in with saved credentials.

+- 🧑‍💼 **Role-Based Access (Admin vs User)**
+  Admin users gain access to a secure Admin Panel.

+- 👑 **Admin Panel Functionality**
+  - Manage users (load list of all users).
+  - Add new phishing domains with verdicts (safe, suspicious, malicious).
+  - View audit logs of changes.

+- 📜 **Audit Logs**
+  Tracks admin actions like domain additions and user management activities.

+- 📦 **CSV Export of URL History**
+  Easily download history of scanned URLs.

+- 🌙/🌞 **Dark Mode & Light Mode Toggle**

+- 📱 **Responsive Design**
+  Fully functional on mobile and desktop devices.

 ## 👩‍💻 Built By